 Art as Activism

-(left & home page), from my “Women Warriors” series was created when I first sheltered-at-home.
-A plague must have a host to survive.
+(left & home page), from my “Women Warriors” series was created when I was first sheltered-at-home.
 The Black Plague of the mid-1300s swept through Europe because no one understood science; the blame fell on the infidels.
-The president and his followers choose to politicize the coronavirus rather than embrace science.
+The president and his followers politicize the coronavirus rather than embrace science.
 “The Host of Plagues” has a double thrust: 1) Each plague must have a host to thrive.
 2) The human host has the tools of science to conquer this plague.
 Mask process (clockwise, from lower left) 1.
 Glue wood bowl face onto background 2.
 Select materials 3.
 Paint wood snake, COVID knots, critters 4.
-Glue painted flowers, COVIDs, critters onto wood shield.
+Glue objects onto wood shield.

 The environment and social issues have been the subject of my art for many years.
 My hydraulics engineer father taught me to respect the earth.
 Ecology was a term used in our family long before it was popularized.
 Science is not a fringe belief but evidence-based reality.
 (Try defying gravity and see what it gets you: broken limbs.)
 Both of my parents, from immigrant families who fled Jewish programs in Romania and Russia, taught us to respect our Constitution and Bill of Rights with equality, liberty for all.
 When we resided in pre-civil rights Florida, my father led me to the back of the bus—the only place where blacks were allowed to sit—because he wanted his young daughter to never forget the wrong and indignity of racism.

 “Bed of Roses”